- 1/2 pound angel hair pasta

 - 1 3/4 teaspoons freshly ground black pepper

-- 3 tablespoons plus 1 teaspoon chopped parsley leaves
+- 3 tablespoons plus 1 teaspoon chopped fresh parsley leaves

 - 2 teaspoons chopped fresh basil leaves